Ethernet Bypass and Link-Down Propagation

 Link-down propagation has two operating modes:

-- If the Primary port is enabled, the appliance assumes (without checking) that the Primary port is used for management, HA heartbeat, and other tasks.
+- If the Primary port is enabled, the appliance assumes (without checking) that the Primary port is used for management, high availability heartbeat, and other tasks.
 The link-down condition on one bridge port is mirrored persistently on the other port, until carrier is restored or the unit is rebooted.
 This is true even if the Primary port is enabled in the GUI but not connected to a network, so the Primary port should be disabled (the default) when not in use.